CaFM

 Backend compatibility

 It'll be surprising if you aren't already relying on software applications for your daily operations.
-What'll be genuinely challenging, though, is if your existing systems aren't compatible with your preferred CAFM solution.
+What'll be genuinely challenging, though, is if your existing systems aren't compatible with your preferred CaFM solution.

 Remember, any reputable vendor will offer pre-built integrations alongside the ability to create custom or new integrations.